PritiSheoran/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-2.md

-> **Note**: Before proceeding to the next set of challenges, please take a moment to complete the [Lab Survey](https://forms.office.com/r/pPKvR8uz4V).
-Your feedback helps us improve the experience and better tailor future labs to your needs.
-Thank you!
+> **Note**: We'd love to hear your thoughts!
+Before moving on to the next challenges, please take a moment to complete the [Lab Survey](https://forms.office.com/r/pPKvR8uz4V).
+Your feedback is valuable and helps us enhance future lab experiences.
+Thank you for your time!

 # Challenge 03: Deploy and Review the Legacy Contoso Hotel App
 ### Estimated Time: 60 Minutes